 There are a number of universities that offer foundation courses that cover the necessary background.
 However, these are usually designed for those without the correct subjects needed for entry, rather than for those who have the correct subjects but haven't met the level/grades required.

 You could also consider an apprenticeship.

-Browse the list of universities with an IChemE accredited course, or read our Chemical engineering course guide.
+Browse the list of universities with an IChemE accredited course, or use the UCAS Course Search.

 For an independent guide to the universities offering chemical engineering degrees, visit one or more of the following websites:

 - The Times' Good University Guide (subscription may be required).

 There are various levels of accreditation.
 If a degree programme is accredited by IChemE it means that the course meets (in full or in part) the academic standards necessary to apply for Chartered Chemical Engineer status (after gaining appropriate industrial experience).
 You can check the accreditation status of all engineering degree courses with the Engineering Council.

 The MEng course lasts a year longer than the BEng course and provides a greater depth and breadth of study.